-As of April 20, 2026, official pages support limited creator trial or free-entry language and a documented BytePlus API route, but they do not support a single unlimited-free Seedance 2.0 entitlement.
+As of July 4, 2026, official pages support limited creator trial language and a documented BytePlus API route, but they do not support a single unlimited-free Seedance 2.0 entitlement.
 Treat exact free-credit counts as account, region, and provider-specific unless the route itself shows them at signup.

 What "free Seedance 2.0" actually means

 The word "free" does real work here, but it does not mean the same thing on every surface.
 For a creator trying a web tool, free can mean a small trial balance or temporary free-entry access.
-For a developer, free may mean an eligible account has a platform-granted token allowance before paid resources are needed.
-For a third-party creative suite, "Unlimited" can be a paid plan label.
+For a developer, free may mean an eligible account has a platform-granted token allowance before paid resources are needed, while Seedance 2.0 API activation still depends on the ModelArk resource and billing state.
+For a third-party creative suite, "unlimited" can be constrained Explore Mode language inside a paid product.
 For a wrapper site, free credits usually belong to that provider, not to ByteDance itself.

 That difference matters because Seedance 2.0 is an official ByteDance Seed model, while the access routes around it are fragmented.
-The official ByteDance Seedance 2.0 page describes the model as a multimodal audio-video system that can use text, image, audio, and video inputs.
+ByteDance's official Seedance 2.0 launch post describes it as a next-generation video creation model with multimodal input support and up-to-15-second multi-shot output.
 It does not, by itself, publish a universal free consumer entitlement.
 Access terms come from the surface you use.

 The safest short answer is this: